 Christopher S. Ford is a counsel in the Litigation Department who is a member of the firm’s Intellectual Property Litigation Group and Data Strategy & Security practice.

-Mr. Ford also has an active practice advising clients on cybersecurity incident preparation and response, including in connection with criminal and civil litigation, as well as federal and state regulatory investigations.
-His recent matters include advising clients managing responses to corporate data breaches, business email compromises, ransomware incidents and other data security issues, including risk management for cybersecurity and business continuity planning.
+Mr. Ford has an active practice advising clients on cybersecurity incident preparation and response.
+His practice includes representations in criminal cases, federal and state regulatory investigations, and civil litigation.
+His recent matters include advising clients managing responses to corporate data breaches, business email compromises, ransomware incidents, and other data security issues.
+He regularly assists clients in responding to and taking down fraudulent and malicious online activity, from domain names to social media posts.
+He also counsels clients on their cybersecurity risk management and business continuity planning.

 Mr. Ford joined Debevoise in 2012.
 From 2015 to 2017, he clerked for the Hon.
 Laura Taylor Swain of the United States District Court for the Southern District of New York.
 Mr. Ford received a J.D. from Duke University School of Law, cum laude, in 2012.
 Mr. Ford was an articles editor on the Duke Law Journal.
 He received a B.A., with high honors, from Swarthmore College in 2007.